nest/nest-simulator/doc/topology/Topology_UserManual.rst

-Construction of layers with composite elements proceeds exactly as for layers with simple elements, except that the ``'elements'`` entry of the dictionary passed to ``CreateLayer`` is a Python list or tuple.
+Construction of layers with composite elements proceeds exactly as for layers with simple elements, except that the ``'elements'`` entry of the dictionary passed to :py:func:`.CreateLayer` is a Python list or tuple.
 The following code creates a :math:`1\times 2` layer (to keep the output from :py:func:`.PrintNetwork` compact) in which each element consists of one ``'iaf_cond_alpha'`` and one ``'poisson_generator'`` node